Digital Main Street Launches its Future Proof Program

 Regional focus: The Community Collaboration Project will connect regional innovation centres and other community-based organizations to identify common issues facing small and medium main street businesses and focus on developing workable solutions to these issues for implementation.

 In order to ensure that all Ontario communities have equal access to support, the Community Collaboration Project will be implemented by Regional Innovation Centres across the province.
-Haltech, iiON, Innovate Niagara, Innovation Factory, Innovation Guelph, Launch Lab, MaRs, NWOIC, RIC Centre, Spark Centre, SSMIC, TechAlliance, ventureLAB, and WEtech in addition to NORCAT, Communitech and Invest Ottawa are all proud partners in the execution Digital Main Street Future Proof programs.
+Haltech, iiON, Innovate Niagara, Innovation Factory, Innovation Guelph, Launch Lab, MaRs, NWOIC, RIC Centre, Spark Centre, SSMIC, TechAlliance, ventureLAB, and WEtech in addition to NORCAT, Communitech et Invest Ottawa are all proud partners in the execution Digital Main Street Future Proof programs.

 Future Proof compliments two recently announced programs ShopHERE and Ontario Grants:

-“Ontario’s small businesses are at the heart of our economy and will play a key role in its recovery.
+“Ontario’s small businesses are at the heart de our economy et will play a key role in its recovery.
 That is why we have invested in Digital Main Street.
 To help entrepreneurs take advantage of the increase in online commerce by supporting them to execute digital transformations, and ultimately succeed at doing business in a digital world.
 The Future Proof Program will help protect Ontario’s main streets, support local jobs and help our economy come back stronger than ever.” — The Honourable Mélanie Joly, Minister of Economic Development and Official Languages

 “Helping Main Street get back on its feet starts with supporting local small businesses to grow and adapt to today’s world.
 The Future Proof program will provide the support small businesses need to transform their operations to meet the challenges of today and opportunities of tomorrow.” — The Honourable Prabmeet Sarkaria, Associate Minister of Small Business and Red Tape Reduction.